 - To protect your garden, consider adding electric fencing

-The Agriculture and Rural Development website offers information for agricultural producers to help manage conflicts with raccoons.
+The Alberta Agriculture and Forestry website offers information for agricultural producers to help manage conflicts with raccoons.
 Visit:

 To download in-depth information about raccoon control from The Handbook: Prevention and Control of Wildlife Damage, published by the University of Nebraska, see:

 Updated: Feb 8, 2018